 Even after you’ve picked your 3 potential spots, hold on to that list of your whys.
 It’ll be nice to consult if you start to lose momentum or get stressed in the later steps.

-This part tends to be where most people actually get stuck because they let indeciveness and the fear of “what if I made the wrong choice” lead them.
-The biggest piece of advice I can give you if you’re stuck here is to remind yourself that this move doesn’t have to be permanent, unless you want it to be.
+This part tends to be where most people actually get stuck because they let indecisiveness and the fear of “what if I made the wrong choice” lead them.
+Remember, your move to another country is only permanent if you want it to be.

-I’ve never left a country because I didn’t like it but always because I’m eager to explore other places, too.
+I’ve never left a country because I didn’t like it but always because I’m eager to explore other places.

 If you don’t already work remotely, you’ll need to decide if you want to make the switch and start applying for remote jobs or if you have better-suited skills to work in-person.